-Used car price guides: how much is my car worth?
+Used car price guides: how to price a car

 Remember, these are just guide prices and open to interpretation.
 They’re no reliable indicator of condition, either, so if you’re serious, have the car’s history checked and if it stacks up, have the vehicle inspected.